 Source: Fox Business, November 21, 2008.

-Richard Russell (Dow Theory Letters): "Inflate or die, which one will it
+Richard Russell (Dow Theory Letters): "Inflate or die, which one will it be?"

 "Suddenly, the whole investment world believes in deflation.
 The TIPS (inflation adjusted government bonds) have collapsed, commodities have crashed, gold goes nowhere, bonds remain near their highs, the dollar remains strong.